byu-oit/rockefeller/docs/getting-started/rockefeller-tutorial.rst

 ----------
 Now that you've deployed a simple pipeline, where do you go next?

-Learn more about Handel-CodePipeline
+Learn more about Rockefeller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Read through the following documents in the :ref:`handel-codepipeline-basics` section:
+Read through the following documents in the :ref:`rockefeller-basics` section:

-* :ref:`using-handel-codepipeline`
+* :ref:`using-rockefeller`
-* :ref:`handel-codepipeline-file`
+* :ref:`rockefeller-file`

 Learn about the different phase types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once you understand Handel-CodePipelines's basic configuration, see the :ref:`supported-phase-types` section, which contains information about the different phase types supported in Handel-CodePipeline
+Once you understand Rockefellers's basic configuration, see the :ref:`supported-phase-types` section, which contains information about the different phase types supported in Rockefeller